DhruvK278/VaastraTrendz/Readme.md

 ### Installation

 #### Option A: Run Locally via Docker (Recommended)
-This approach spins up the frontend, backend, PostgreSQL database, and ChromaDB automatically in isolated containers.
+This approach spins up the frontend, backend, and PostgreSQL database automatically in isolated containers.

 1. **Ensure Docker Desktop is installed and running.**
 2. **Setup Environment Variables:**